hadihassanbaloch/PenguinsClassification/README.md

 # 🤖 Machine Learning App

-### This is machine learning app to predict the Penguins species based on it's feature.
+ This is machine learning app to predict the Penguins species based on feature you provide.
+ Fun and interactive  way  to know how we can  determine the penguins species based on its features.
+ Created and Deployed with streamlit.com

 ## Demo App